Through the following links, you can move to the menu or to the main text in this page.

 1. Major Initiatives to Ensure Environment-friendliness

 The Kubota Group handles a diverse range of products, from agricultural and construction machinery to pipe systems and water treatment equipment.
-As part of its product environmental assessment, the Group conducts life cycle assessment (LCA) for its major products to determine the amount of greenhouse gas emissions over each product life cycle.
+As part of its product environmental assessment, the Group conducts lifecycle assessment (LCA) for its major products to determine the amount of greenhouse gas emissions over each product lifecycle.
 The results of the LCA were subject to third-party review in 2014 by the Japan Environmental Management Association for Industry.

 • Results of LCA: Proportions of Greenhouse Gases